aydindemircioglu/LiblineaR.ACF/README.md

 (Chih-Chung Chang, Chih-Jen Lin et al.)

-### Mathematical Details
+### Working Principle

 The main insight of Accelerated Coordinate Frequencies is that especially on larger data sets not every data point is equally important.
 Thus, preference should be given to important points.
-The random selection method of LIBLINEAR is replaced by a sampling of the distribution that captures the imporatance of the points.
+The uniform random selection method of LIBLINEAR is replaced by sampling from a distribution that captures the importance of points, estimated online based on optimization progress.
 For more information refer to the paper 'Accelerated Coordinate Descent with Adaptive Coordinate Frequencies' by Tobias Glasmachers and Ürün Dogan.